ietf-wg-httpapi/patch-byterange/draft-ietf-httpapi-patch-byterange.md

 A byte range patch typically only requires server resources proportional to the patch size.
 One exception is pre-initializing space when growing a file.
 This occurs when a complete-length is specified in the Content-Range field, which hints at the final upload size, or when writing to an offset far after the end of the file, and the server initializes the space in between.
 This initialization could be a very expensive operation compared to the actual size of the patch.

 In general, servers SHOULD treat an initialization towards resource limits, and issue a 400 (Client Error) as appropriate.
-Note that 413 (Payload Too Large) would be misleading in this situation, as it would indicate the patch itself is too large, and the client should break up the patches into smaller chunks, rather than the intended signal that the final upload size isd too large.
+Note that 413 (Payload Too Large) would be misleading in this situation, as it would indicate the patch itself is too large, and the client should break up the patches into smaller chunks, rather than the intended signal that the final upload size is too large.

 --- back